laravel/docs/elixir.md

 });
 ```

 This assumes that your Sass files are stored in `resources/assets/sass`.
+The `sass` method may only be called once, if you would like to compile multiple Sass files, pass an array to the `sass` method.

 #### Compile CoffeeScript